 Well, it is possible, sure.

-And I hope that's not the case, but it it is possible, especially if you can't do anything about it.
+And I hope that's not the case, but it is possible, especially if you can't do anything about it.

-There's there's what do you mean you can't do anything about it?
+What do you mean you can't do anything about it?

 Well, one would certainly think so, right?

-And there's also non-kinetic ways we can do it with we have electronic warfare capabilities, I can put these things to the ground.
+I can put these things to the ground.

-The question is why are they not doing it?
+The question is, why are they not doing it?

 And is it considered a provocation?